josvme/stock-dinkan/src/main/docs/Plan.md

 [x] Implement trend template from mark minervini

+[] Write tests for SyncLatestDataWithYahooFinance as it doesn't work well on Sundays

+[] Write analysis where volume reduces a lot and price skates the 50DMA and 21DMA

+[] Do some data analysis to question CANSLIMs and other assumptions

+[] Cup and handle finder

+[] Tight flag finder

 [x] Implement fundamental data from yfinance (Python)

 [x] Implement stock data from yahoo finance as data from Alpaca is not split adjusted